Covina Logo

 1. From chudan no kamae position, sonkyo and put shinai away.

-2. Take five steps back as when bowing in.
+2. Stand up and take five steps back as when bowing in.

 3. Once 5 steps away, bring shinai back down to waist.